Bedrock-OSS/bedrock-wiki/docs/entities/spawn_rules.md

 -   "`minecraft:herd`" can also be used like this to make the second entity spawned [in this scenario] with the "`minecraft:entity_born`" (as baby).
 Can be used in any event.
     `"event_skip_count": 2`, for example, means that the first two entities will not be spawned with this event, but all the next ones will.

-_Why not create some more custom blocks, items, and loot tables before moving onto the next big chapter?_